lyapizz/recommend-py/README.md

 - User Interface for voting for a film
 - New modern films, currently all films in db are below 2000 year.

-**What's next:**
-- hosting for base and server
-- accumulation of new users